 The Key Tips section for this recipe has been broken down by each key ingredient.
 You can find information on the ingredients and substitution ideas below!

-Hoisin Glazed Pork Tenderloin
+Hoisin Glazed Pork Tenderloin Or Smoked Pork Tenderloin

 - The amount of meat you top each bowl with is up to personal preference.
 A 1 lb raw pork tenderloin should result in about 12 oz of cooked meat, which may be used to top 2-4 bowls of ramen.
 Pictured is about 6 oz of cooked pork tenderloin per bowl.